What to do when your software needs Windows Admin rights: safely using QuickBooks & Lacerte

 << IT Managers’ Dream

-The fantasy for many an CISO or IT manager is to be able to totally lock down every computer.
+The fantasy for many a CISO or IT manager is to fully lock down every computer.
 No one gets admin rights but them.
 No one else can make changes, install risky software, use weak passwords, move data with insecure ways, or otherwise erode the secure defenses our IT leaders put in place.

 >> IT Reality

-Keeping offices in forward motion and appeasing staff usually means trade-offs.
-We vote for quick and easy over secure and thorough.
-The real picture is too often compromised security to allow programs and people to get the job done.
-And that is what thieves pray on.
+Keeping offices in forward motion and appeasing staff traditionally means trade-offs.
+We vote for quick and easy over secure and thorough and secure.
+The real picture is too often weak or compromised security to allow programs and people to get the job done.
+Thieves pray on the security trade-offs and compromises we make for convenience.
 Something to exploit!

 Elevation Control Solution